pschou/go-cbc3/README.md

 ```

 Evident from the comparison, the CBC3 mode decreases the cipher speed around
 3-5x depending on the block cipher algorithm picked.
-The CBC3 mode is it costs
+The CBC3 mode costs more
-more per block to cipher.
-Theoretically, this tripling does little to improve
+per block to cipher.
+Theoretically, this tripling does little to improve the
-the overall quality of the stream cipher.
+overall quality of the stream cipher.
 (Biham)

 # Examples